pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ## HUBSAN - *2*

-Telemetry enabled for battery voltage and TX RSSI
+Telemetry enabled for A1=battery voltage (set the ratio to 12.7 and adjust with offset) and TX RSSI

 Option=vTX frequency (H107D) 5645 - 5900 MHz